 Nonprofit management is remarkable for both its similarities to and differences from traditional business management.
-As with a regular degree in management, a nonprofit management degree focuses on building skills in organizational governance, finance, administration, and entrepreneurship.
-However, the organization's goals--financial profits versus helping the underprivileged, promoting the arts, or empowerment through education--set these two types of enterprises more than a world apart.
+As with a regular degree in management, a business degree in nonprofit management focuses on building skills in organizational governance, finance, administration, and entrepreneurship.
+However, the organization's goals -- financial profits versus helping the underprivileged, promoting the arts or empowering through education -- set these two types of enterprises a world apart.

 Nonprofits' unique challenges include finding creative ways to generate operating finances, attracting high caliber professionals and volunteers without the lure of big money, maintaining goodwill, and finding meaningful evaluation tools with which to measure success and indicate areas for improvement.

 The same skills that help businesspeople in for-profit corporations are applicable to nonprofits: research and development, marketing, financial management, production, sales, public relations, training and human resource development.
 A bachelor's degree is the minimum requirement for most entry-level professional positions, and upper-level ones may require a master's.

 Nonprofit positions can be incredibly competitive.
 A college education is critical, but equally important is your proven commitment to the cause.
 You can demonstrate this by volunteering in the area you want to work in or by networking, preferably with other nonprofit professionals.
 Many professionals in this field are turning to online degrees as a way to improve their resumes without giving up work experience.